-Classes offered through SRTS, improvements to sidewalks and bike lands, and enforcement of school zone speed limits make walking and bicycling a practical and enjoyable choice for K-8 students and parents.
+Classes offered through SRTS, improvements to sidewalks and bike lands, and enforcement of school zone speed limits make walking and bicycling a practical and enjoyable choice for K-12 students and their parents.

-- Use your power as a citizen to advocate for more, and safer, walking and biking programs, bike lanes, and multi-use trails.
-Speak up at you neighborhood school and at City Council.
+- Use your power as a citizen to advocate for more, and safer, walking and biking programs, bike lanes, and multi-use trails, including speaking up at you neighborhood school and at City Council

 - Host a family Bike Rodeo at your school.
 Our Bike Rodeo courses can be set up in a parking lot or similar space to teach bike safety skills